-For the 2016 planting season, Fresh Start Farm is working with the following groups to grow, says Patricia Sears:
+For the 2016 planting season, Fresh Start Farm is working with the following groups, says Patricia Sears.

 Salvation Farms: "We're becoming part of the Vermont Gleaning Collective, which will give us better networking locally as well as with the rest of the state for gleaning, or gathering the leftovers after a harvest."

 North Country Career Center: "Students in the program learn how to start plants in their greenhouse.
 In previous years, they used the starts for a fundraiser, but this year they'll be donating the plants to us instead.
 They've also offered to house hot pepper plants for us over the winter."